 Potentially protective factors associated with healthful body mass index in adolescents with obese and nonobese parents: a secondary data analysis of the third national health and nutrition examination survey, 1988-1994

 Fiore, H., Travis, S., Whalen, A., Auinger, P., & Ryan, S. (2006).
 Potentially protective factors associated with healthful body mass index in adolescents with obese and nonobese parents: a secondary data analysis of the third national health and nutrition examination survey, 1988-1994.
-Journal of the American Dietetic Association, 106(1), 55-64.
+Journal of the Academy of Nutrition and Dietetics, 106(1), 55-64.